AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 ```

 Once again, notice the colons acting as field separators.
 Notice also that the first field is the username, and that this is the same across both files.
 The second field, however, is different.
 In the `passwd` file, the second field was always an `x`.
 In the `shadow` file, the second field is the coveted password hash.

+> :beginner: :cinema: In the Mr. Robot episode, Elliot only retrieves one file, `passwd`.
+He never accesses the `shadow` file, but he is nonetheless able to crack Tyrell's password.
+This is an error.
+Since the password hash is located in the `shadow` file, merely obtaining the `passwd` file would have left Elliot without the information he needed to crack any passwords.
+>
+> See the [`passwd` versus `shadow` files](#passwd-versus-shadow-files) section below for details, and the "[Technical errors in the Mr. Robot scene](#technical-errors-in-the-mr-robot-scene)" section in the [Discussion](#discussion) for a list of more errors like this.

 It's immediately clear that this hash is way more complex than the raw SHA-1 hash we saw earlier.
 There are two reasons for that.
 First, it's a different hash algorithm, a more modern one designed to be harder than SHA-1 to crack.
 "Harder" means that it takes longer to compute a resulting value given some input, and thus slows attackers down.
 Second, it's been further complicated by a small amount of extra input, called *salt* (yes, from the expression, "salt to taste").
 The salt makes *this* hash different from all other hashes that were given the same, original "unsalted" input.
 Thankfully, none of this need matter much to us, since `john` already knows how to recognize and deal with salted hashes.